 If you have a document that is semi-confidential, rip it by hand three or four times, then throw it into the recycling bin.
 For documents that absolutely require shredding, locate a resource in your area that specifically handles shredded paper for recycling.
 Some curbside programs may even accept your shredded paper if it is bagged separately.

 Believe it or not, bright paper can stop a whole batch of paper from being recycled.
-The idea behind this one is simple, explains Dan Baril, recycling program manager at the University of Colorado at Boulder, “It’s like the red sock in the white load sort-of-syndrome.”
-If you need to buy colored paper, avoid really rich colors, and opt for pastels.
+The idea behind this one is simple, explains Dan Baril, recycling program manager at the University of Colorado at Boulder.
+“It’s like the red-sock-in-the-white-load syndrome,” he says.
+If you need to buy colored paper, avoid really rich colors and opt for pastels.
 Paper mills can usually handle the lighter tones.

-This is a good opportunity to check with your municipality for the best recycling options.
-Some cities will accept milk and juice cartons for recycling with the paperboard stream.
+This is another good opportunity to check with your municipality for the best recycling options.
+Some cities accept milk and juice cartons for recycling with the paperboard stream.
 However, this is not true everywhere.

-And while Eco-Cycle will accept milk and juice cartons, even with the plastic drinking-spot left in, they do not recycle milk and juice cartons found in non-refrigerated aisles used for packaging products such as soup and soy, rice or almond milk.
+And while Eco-Cycle will accept milk and juice cartons, even with the plastic drinking spout left in, they do not recycle milk and juice cartons found in non-refrigerated aisles used for packaging products such as soup and soy, rice, or almond milk.

-In 2008, a mere 18 percent of households had access to recycling programs that accepted cartons.
+In 2008, a mere 18% of households had access to recycling programs that accepted cartons.
 As of 2020, 62.1% of U.S. households can recycle cartons through curbside and drop-off programs.

 Currently, only a few communities in the U.S. accept paper coffee cups (also called hot cups) for recycling.
-The thin polyethylene plastic coating on the cups that helps prevent liquid leaking has made it difficult for most processing services to recycle the cups.
+The thin polyethylene plastic coating on the cups that helps prevent liquid leaking makes it difficult for most processing services to recycle the cups.